 In the Configure Acceleration Area step, add an acceleration region, allocate bandwidth to the region, and then click Next.

 In this example, the China (Hong Kong) region is used.
-The Acceleration Area parameter is set to China (Hong Kong) and the ISP Line Type parameter is set to BGP (Multi-ISP).
+The Acceleration Region parameter is set to China (Hong Kong) and the ISP Line Type parameter is set to BGP (Multi-ISP).
 You can use the default values for other parameters or modify the parameters based on your business requirements.
 For more information, see Add and manage acceleration areas.

 Step 3: Configure a listener